 As cities change over time, and people come and go, influential marks are left all around.
 In the City of Five Flags, you’ll see notes of time engraved in our architecture, cuisine, street names and so much more.
 As we move into the future, modern-day influences have begun to work the clay of our existence into something new and fresh, particularly in the art department.
 Below, you’ll find a guide to some of our favorite outdoor art installations.

 Our city’s newest installation and perhaps one of the coolest.
-CUBED was installed during the Pensacola Foo Foo Festival and has been made a permanent outdoor exhibit in the city’s museum plaza behind the T.T.
-Wentworth.
+CUBED was installed during the Pensacola Foo Foo Festival and has been made a permanent outdoor exhibit in the city’s museum plaza behind the Pensacola Museum of History.
 Sixteen local artists were given an 8x8 side to transform during a public art installation.

 Each artist was challenged to incorporate one of the Thirty Million Word Initiative’s selected words for their mural.
 The 30 million word gap refers to a research study that found that children from lower-income families hear a staggering 30 million fewer words than children from higher-income families by the time they are four years old.

 The city’s oldest art installation and arguably one-of-a-kind, the Pensacola Graffiti Bridge is both a working landmark and a fluid art form.
 Located on 17th Avenue, people have been painting the old railroad overpass since 1935.
 The cool thing: it’s 100% legal.